|

 In February 1966, the Somerset Recreational Development Corporation was formed, with Skowhegan High School ski coach Francis Knute Paul serving as its president.
 Plans were announced to purchase the ski area from Lawrence Sylvain, acquire upper mountain land for expansion, cut more trails, and install more lifts.
 The group started selling stock that month, with Knute Paul telling the Bangor Daily News that "We felt reasonably certain that if we do not buy this area and keep it open for public use that the area will be brought [sic] by private interests and the area will lose its only public skiing facility."
 Stock sales soon exceeded an early spring $20,000 goal.

-The Somerset Recreational Development Corporation acquired the ski area from Lawrence Sylvain on May 27, 1966.
-The company also acquired an upper mountain tract from Harry Jewell the same day.
+The Somerset Recreational Development Corporation acquired the ski area from Lawrence Sylvain on May 27, 1966 and acquired an upper mountain tract from Harry Jewell that same day.
 In July, Somerset Recreational Development Corporation transferred the land to the non-profit Somerset Recreational Development Company.
 Subsequently, the corporation agreed to lease the ski area from the company for fifteen years.
 Knute Paul was named manager.

 Preparation for tower footings was taking place in mid-November for the "first of its kind" chairlift that was "completely designed, fabricated, manufactured and constructed by Maine firms."
-Cianbro Manufacturing fabricated the lift, while affiliate Cianchette Brothers Construction Company handled the installation.
+Kleinschmidt Engineering designed the lift, Cianbro Manufacturing handled fabrication, and affiliate Cianchette Brothers Construction Company handled the installation.
+According to the Bangor Daily News, the lift was "hailed by engineers as the finest of its sort and promises to set the stage for chairlifts of the future."
 Meanwhile, the foundation was poured for a 70 by 40 foot base lodge.

-Though chairlift construction was still in progress, natural snow likely enabled a December 31st opening with rope tow service.
-The chairlift debuted in February.
+Though chairlift construction was still in progress, natural snow likely enabled a December 31st opening with rope tow service for hundreds of skiers.
+The chairlift was expected to open in early January.

 A trail map painted on the lodge wall (2015) |